mlanza/ai-literacy/201/12-exposing-waypoints.md

 When you stretch the process—when you stop trying to leap from input to output in a single bound—you force the **connections** into being.

-Any project-sized ask, including ChatGPT's deep research, has at its heart always meant decomposing the work.
+Any project-sized ask, including ChatGPT's *deep research*, has at its heart always meant decomposing the work.
 The chain-of-thought effect—where you watch the model reason out loud—is a UI parlor trick that only seems impressive.

 The trick isn’t seeing the model think.
 It’s realizing that serious work has always followed a step-by-step path—and now that path is exposed.
 And the work happening in the seams is exposed as **byproducts**.